 Saranda

 The city is a gateway to the ancient ruins of Butrint, a UNESCO World Heritage site that tells about the region’s rich historical and cultural heritage.
-Local festivals and cultural events often take place in Saranda, especially during summertime.
+Local festivals and cultural events often take place in Saranda, especially during the summer.

 The cost of living in Saranda is generally lower than in larger cities (it can get expensive during summer).
 However, it is worth noting that the city’s infrastructure may not be as extensive as in Albania’s major urban centres, but the warm, welcoming community and beautiful surroundings make it a fantastic place to call home.